 - If you don't have red pepper flakes, consider adding a small amount of cayenne pepper.

-- Choose Tamari or coconut aminos to replace the soy sauce for a gluten-free option.
+- Choose Tamari or coconut aminos to replace the soy sauce with a gluten-free option.

 How to Assemble the Bowl